xstefank/axon-service/README.md

 You should see the registration of the services in registration-server log or you can go to [localhost:8761](http://localhost:8761) to check that all services are registered.

-After the Spring Cloud sends the heartbeats to all service (need to boot up Axon's distributed command bus) you can test the application by issuing request for order, e.g:
+After the Spring Cloud sends the heartbeats to all service (need to boot up Axon's distributed command bus) you can test the application by issuing request for order

 `curl -X POST -H "Content-Type: application/json" -d '{"productId":"testProduct", "comment":"testComment", "price":"20"}' http://localhost:8080/order`